 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-A quadratic equation is any function that can be written as: ax2
+A quadratic equation is any equation that takes the form: ax2

-+ bx + c = 0, where x is a variable which is not known.
-A, b, and c are constants.
-A and b are called coefficients.
-Interestingly, a cannot be 0.
++ bx + c = 0, where x is a variable which is not known, and a, b, and c are constants.
+A and b are referred to as coefficients.
+Interestingly, a cannot be zero.
 Otherwise, the equation ceases to be a quadratic equation, and becomes a linear equation.

-We hope you find this quadratic equation solver useful.
-We encourage you to try it with different values, and to read the explanation for how to reach your answer.
+We this quadratic equation calculator is useful to you.
+We encourage you to plug in different values for a, b, and c.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for using Quadratic-Equation-Calculator.com.
+Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.